 Digital marketing is the application of a set of digital media marketing strategies.

-Currently, a large number of offline marketing or traditional marketing techniques and actions have been translated into a new world: the online world and Digital Marketing.
+Currently, a large number of techniques and actions of Offline Marketing or Traditional Marketing have been translated into the online world and Digital Marketing.

 The digital realm is constantly evolving.
-New tools are constantly emerging or current ones are improved, including factors such as immediacy, new networks emerging day by day, and the increasingly comprehensive measurement of each of the strategies implemented.
+New tools are constantly appearing or current ones are being improved.

 Let’s start with the principle: the definition of Digital Marketing and a brief history of its evolution.
 Subsequently, we’ll define what Digital Marketing is for and end up explaining how companies can get the most out of it.